Meatballs in Goulash Sauce

 The meatballs are very light and the sauce rich and creamy.
 A classic Hungarian accompaniment would be buttered noodles tossed with poppy seeds – use 3 oz (75 g) green tagliatelle per person, drained then tossed in ½ oz (10 g) butter and 1 level teaspoon poppy seeds.

-This recipe is from Delia's Winter Collection.
+This recipe is from The Delia Collection: Pork.
 Serves 4-6

 First, make the meatballs.